oldratlee/fucking-java-concurrency/README.md

 mvn compile exec:java -Dexec.mainClass=com.oldratlee.fucking.concurrency.NoPublishDemo
 ```

-## 🍺 Infinite loop of HashMap
+## 🍺 Infinite loop of `HashMap`

 This problem has been explained in many places.

 The Demo class [`com.oldratlee.fucking.concurrency.HashMapHangDemo`](src/main/java/com/oldratlee/fucking/concurrency/HashMapHangDemo.java) can reproduce this problem.

 ### Demo description

-Two task threads are opened in the main thread to perform the put operation of HashMap.
+Two task threads are opened in the main thread to perform the put operation of `HashMap`.
 The main thread does the get operation.

 ### Problem statement

-The main thread Block is determined by no continuous output, that is, the endless loop of HashMap appears.
+The main thread Block is determined by no continuous output, that is, the endless loop of `HashMap` appears.

 ### Quickly run